UtahRETC/JavaProgrammer1Class2017/classes/outline.md

       - Equality operators (ch.
 2, page 65)
   - **Left out**:
       - Numeric promition, casting (ch.
 2, page 55)
-        - Maybe this can be moved to week 14 since casting is covered then
+        - Maybe this can be moved to class 14 since casting is covered then
       - Ignoring `instanceof` operator.
-Teach this on one of the classes weeks?
+Teach this on one of the classes were Classes are taught?
       - Logical operators (ch.
 2, page 57)

-- Week 2:
+- Class 2:
   - Valid variable names and declaring, and initialization
   - Conditionals (`if`, `if-then`, `if-then-else`, `switch`)
   - Loops (`while`, `do-while`, `for`, `break`, `continue`, labels)